confluentinc/examples/clients/cloud/confluent-cli/README.md

 # Example 2: With Fully-managed Confluent Schema Registry

-In this example, the producer writes Kafka data to a topic in Confluent Cloud, with fully-managed Confluent Schema Registry Each record has a key representing a username (e.g. `alice`) and a value of a count, formatted as json (e.g. `{"count": 0}`).
+In this example, the producer writes Kafka data in Avro format to a topic in Confluent Cloud, integrated with fully-managed Confluent Schema Registry.
+Each record has a key representing a username (e.g. `alice`) and a value of a count, formatted as json (e.g. `{"count": 0}`).
 The consumer reads the same topic from Confluent Cloud.